isabelaranguren/sentiment-comparison-engine/README.md

-# A sentiment comparison program sing NLP (Natural Language Processing) and the Twitter API
+# A sentiment comparison program sing NLP and the Twitter API

 ##  How does the program work?